 - Suggested Cooking Methods:

-- Pizza Stone in the Oven- Preheat the oven with a pizza stone inside to 550°F. Build pizza on a pizza peel, then transfer the pizza directly to the hot pizza stone in the oven.
+- Pizza Stone in the Oven- Preheat the oven with a pizza stone inside to 550°F. Build the pizza on a pizza peel and transfer it directly onto the hot pizza stone.
 Cook pizza for approximately 8-10 minutes.

 - Sheet Pan in the Oven- Preheat oven to 500°F. Build pizza on the sheet pan, then transfer the baking sheet to the preheated oven.
 Bake pizza for 15 minutes.